bgporter/animator/README.md

 }
 ```

 ...and that's it.
 Clicking inside the component will start the animation, run it to completion, and clean up all the objects that it needed when it completes.

 This animation at 30 frames/second is pretty nice, but JUCE timers aren't rock-solid (by design; they really weren't designed for this level of precision).
-If your app targets versions of JUCE after 7.0.0, you can add a single line of code to use the `VBlankAttachment` class that was added, synchronizing our animations to the vertical blank refresh of the monitor that your application is running on, making the animation as smooth as it can be -- add this line to the constructor of ths component:
+If your app targets versions of JUCE after 7.0.0, you can add a single line of code to make your animations sync exactly to the refresh rate of the monitor, which will make them execute as smoothly as they possibly can:

 ```cpp
 MyContentComponent::MyContentComponent ()